 The James Gang is a care-giving group in our Church that sends cards, makes calls and visits those in need in the Church and in the local community.

 Children in Grades 1 through 5 are eligible to attend and participate in this ministry led by Lois Glessner.
-Kids Klub is held on Wednesday's during the months of October through April at 6:30 - 8:00pm in the Parish Hall.
+Kids Klub is held on Wednesday's during the months of October - March at 6:30 - 8:00pm in the Parish Hall.
 In addition to hearing Bible stories from Mrs. Glessner, children enjoy a variety of activities, games, music and crafts that teach children about God and the life of Jesus.

 We participate in this annual program designed to fight hunger and poverty in local communities.
-Through the Souper Bowl of Caring program, we collect money to help fund the homeless program managed through the Centennial United Methodist Church.

 Each year, our junior and senior high youth participate in week-long Work Camps around the country.
 These work camps are short-term mission trips that connect service with Christian faith.
 On these trips, we strive to make a difference through service projects, sharing, prayer and living simply within a community.

-The Young Believers, our group for students in Grades 9 and 10 meets twice a month in the High School Class Room on Wednesdays from 6:30 - 8:00pm during the months of October through April.
+The Young Believers, our group for students in Grades 9 and 10 meets twice a month in the High School Class Room on Wednesdays from 6:30 - 8:00pm during the months of October - April.
 Young Believers will explore the Bible and engage in service projects for the surrounding community.